 Key Stage 3 (Year 7 and 8)

 Key Stage 3 students follow the National Curriculum.
 In Year 7 students begin with studying historical skills.
 Pupils then move on to studying life in Britain after the Battle of Hastings and examine medieval life.
 Finally during the summer term pupils will study the making of the UK.
-This covers the Tudor and Stuart period and the Civil war.
-An independent project will be set covering kings and queens during the spring term.
+This covers the Stuart period and social events.
+Following this pupils end the summer term with an in-depth study of slavery.

-In Year 8 students study the period of the Industrial Revolution and move through the Twentieth century examining slavery, World War One and World War Two and the era of the Twentieth Century.
-An independent homework project will also be set covering any significant event.
+In Year 8 students study the period of the Industrial Revolution and move through the Twentieth century examining World War One and World War Two and the era of the Twentieth Century.
+The focus of this year is forming judgements about key events in the second half of this era.

 Key Stage 4